 We have specialist equipment to allow mounting and dismounting for people with limited mobility, including a hoist and a wheelchair accessible mounting ramp.

 - Just sitting on a walking horse moves every muscle in the body, so our lessons enable riders to, for example, improve balance, develop core strength, and reduce spasticity in over-tight muscles.

-- Riding lessons also offer language and processing development as clients listen to and act on directions from instructors.
+- Therapeutic Riding lessons also offer language and processing development as clients listen to and act on directions from instructors.

 - Educational learning is provided as riders practice counting or colour recognition during lessons (for example: riders may be asked to turn towards a green object or count their strides).

 - Improvements in emotional and social skills are achieved as riders form relationships of trust with their horse, their instructor and our volunteers.

 - Riders gain improved self-belief as they perfect new skills.

 Although we are lucky enough to have a large, covered Indoor Arena, many of our sessions take place on our Woodland Trail offering riders an often rare opportunity to enjoy the countryside and increase their feeling of well-being.
 This outdoor work particularly benefits riders with Autism.